korningf/arch-ops/dev-ops.md

 Pipelines, in a way are a return to the past, they bring back programmatic scripting.

-They complement prescription, filling the gaps where standard plugin confguration
+They complement prescription, filling the gaps where standard plugin configuration

 alone cannot fully automate the process.